kazad/instacalc/docs/compare.md

 <img src="https://github.com/kazad/instacalc/assets/115572/03a4cbf4-6dcc-404e-9830-07a61819309d" height="200">

 Soulver, Numi, Apple Notes and other scratchpads take a text-first approach.
-These tools tend to be "doc-first": you write text, with calculations sprinked in.
-(Words are ignored, numbers & symbols are used for calculations).
+They are "doc-first": you write text, which is ignored, with calculations sprinked in.
+(Words are ignored, numbers & symbols are recognized as calculations).

-* Likes: Simple to edit, copy/paste multiple lines, minimalist UI
+* Likes: Easy editing, can copy/paste multiple lines, minimalist UI

-* Limitations: Hard to make a "calculator", with editable variables separate from computed results.
+* Limitations: Hard to make a "calculator", with input variables separate from computed results.

-  For example, here's my blog, where I'm explaining Bayes' Theorem:
+  For example, here's my blog, explaining Bayes' Theorem:

 <img src="https://github.com/kazad/instacalc/assets/115572/1fa33fda-25dc-4310-9dec-318141c96e70" height=400 />

-I have an article (lots of text) and finally want to add a quick demo of the equation.
-I'd like to hide the complexity of the formula, and just show the results.
-Compare the screenshot above to the text version:
+The article has a lot of text.
+I want a quick way to demo the equation, without reading formulas.
+Compare the screenshot to the text version:

 ```
 Bayes Theorem